 Other discounts for students

-Along with discounts tailored for students, young drivers may save money by taking advantage of discounts geared toward a broader population.
+Along with discounts tailored for students, young drivers may save money by taking advantage of more general discounts.
 Some of the most popular policy and vehicle discounts available are:

 - Bundling: Having both auto and renters or homeowners insurance with the same insurer typically yields a potential multi-policy or bundling discount.